raspberrypilearning/lego-data-dash/en/step_5.md

 ## Make an LED scale

-Another really cool way to display data is by using a series of LEDs that turn on and off as readings change — the higher the reading, the more LEDs are lit; like a graphic equaliser on your computer showing the volume of your music:
+Another really cool way to display data is by using a series of LEDs that turn on and off as readings change — the higher the reading, the more LEDs are lit; like a graphic equaliser on your computer showing the volume of your music.

 ![](https://media.giphy.com/media/Hzt1XTt6gilFlK8Oea/giphy.gif)

 To make an LED display, you'll need a few LED bulbs — the more bulbs you have, the more precise your scale will be.
-There is an upper limit though; you can only have as many LEDs as there are available GPIO pins.
+There is an upper limit though: you can only have as many LEDs as there are available GPIO pins.
 In this example, we're using five LEDs, but you **could** connect more than ten if you choose.

 **Note:** Because of the way the Build HAT is designed, you **can't access GPIO 14 or 15 (pins 8 and 10)**.